 - where they commence business and agree that they are partners, consequently agree upon either some or all of the partnership terms;

-- where, without agreeing a partnership, they carry on business in common, giving rise to the implication that a partnership exists.
+- where, without agreeing to a partnership, they carry on business in common, giving rise to the implication that a partnership exists.

-The question whether there is a partnership depends on the true relationship and not on any label that the parties attach to it, it is a matter of mixed fact and law.
+The question of whether there is a partnership depends on the true relationship and not on any label that the parties attach to it, it is a matter of mixed fact and law.

 Contracting parties might be partners although they agree in writing that they are not partners or not until a deed is executed or that they are to be mere joint venturers.
 Whether the partners claim that they are in a partnership or were partners from a certain date retrospectively or (more often) deny it, is in theory irrelevant: “No ‘Phrasing of it’ by dexterous draftsmen […] will avail to avert the legal consequences of the contract” (Adam v Newbigging (1888) 13 App Cas 308 at 315).
 Accordingly, the fact that partners claim that they are not in a partnership is irrelevant.

-Although, in practice the inclusion of a disclaimer of intention to create partnership relations will cast doubt upon whether the parties intend to carry on business in common with a view to a profit and to create a mutual agency.
+Although, in practice, the inclusion of a disclaimer of intention to create partnership relations will cast doubt upon whether the parties intend to carry on business in common with a view to a profit and to create a mutual agency.

 Do you need a partnership agreement?